Troubleshooting

 Data screening: Apply

-to reduce dataset size (see Data Selection section)
+logscale_screento reduce dataset size (see Data Selection section)

 Q: Parameter constraints seem unrealistic